-- 19. (1) The principal regulator will send the failure-to-file cease trade order to the reporting issuer. - (2) The principal regulator will send the OSC a copy of the dual failure-to-file cease trade order.
+- 19. (1) The principal regulator will send the failure-to-file cease trade order to the reporting issuer. - (2) The principal regulator will send the OSC the dual failure-to-file cease trade order.

 PART 5 REVOCATION OF A FAILURE-TO-FILE CEASE TRADE ORDER